 Indictments: Ex-electric co-op chairman got free power, work

 ST. MATTHEWS, S.C.
-(AP) — Prosecutors say the former chairman of an electric cooperative in South Carolina broke the law by getting free electricity and hundreds of thousands of dollars in free utility work.
+(AP) — The former chairman of an electric cooperative in South Carolina broke the law by getting more than $23,000 in free electricity and hundreds of thousands of dollars in free utility work, according to indictments filed Friday.

-A grand jury in Calhoun County indicted 69-year-old Heath Hill on Friday on five charges.
-Hill was on the Tri-County Electric Cooperative board for more than two decades before he was fired last year
+Heath Hill, 69, faces five charges handed up by a grand jury in Calhoun County.
+Hill was on the Tri-County Electric Cooperative board for more than two decades before customers voted to fire him in August 2018.

-The indictments say Hill and his family received more than $23,000 worth of free electricity, he was improperly given $80,000 from an annuity and utility workers did free work on his land.
+Along with the free electricity over 15 years, Hill also was improperly given $80,000 from an annuity and utility workers did free work on his farm, according to the indictments.

 The State newspaper reported last year that a utility employee said in a sworn statement Hill paid $2,677 for a roughly $300,000 project to install electric lines to power irrigation equipment on his farm.